czhangy/more-or-less/README.md

 More or less is a game based off of the popular web game Higher or Lower.
 Instead of guessing Google search frequency, players will guess current NBA player statistics.

-The most up-to-date version of More or Less is currently deployed at: [PROJECT_URL].
+The most up-to-date version of More or Less is currently deployed at: https://nba-more-or-less.vercel.app/.

 <!-- Tech Stack -->